HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

     - If the current node is not a `archetype` element, then this is a parse error; ignore it.
     - Pop the current node from the stack.
     - Reset the insertion mode appropriately.
-16) Any start tag of an action element
+16) Any start tag of an operation element
     - Insert an HVML element for the token.
 17) Any other end tag of a foreign element
     - Run these steps: